Accessibility Accessibility icon

 Am I a Candidate for Plantar Fasciitis Treatment?

-You may be a candidate for treatment at New Orleans Podiatry if you experience persistent heel or arch pain that has not resolved with rest, supportive footwear, stretching, or over-the-counter orthotics.
-Many of our patients come to us after months—or even years—of ongoing pain that interferes with walking, exercise, or daily activities.
+You may be a candidate for plantar fasciitis treatment at New Orleans Podiatry if you experience persistent heel or arch pain that has not improved with rest, supportive footwear, stretching, or over-the-counter orthotics.

 Text Us 24/7